atwork-Mihir/Sales-Tax/README.md

 My conditions were split into 4 parts to attain the final price.
 This program checks in which category the product belongs too and applies tax as per evaluation is required.
+About Input :
+There are 3 txt files named as Input1, Input2 & Input3.
+Choose a text file and take it as input.

+At the end, when the program is finished running you can see the output saved as a text file named as TexT on your device.